 Simply put, you can use it either by

-fast-patch.sh /z/my_projectto patch a project with the latest commit from the project in the working directory or with an optional paramater, specify a number of commits, eg
+to patch a project with the latest commit from the project in the working directory or with an optional parameter, specify a number of commits, eg

 Any comments on how I could improve it, or questions are quite welcome.